 GH Capital acquires more than 9,000 units, including the acquisition of three portfolios in OH, PA and NC totaling more than 5,000 units.

 Castle Hill and Clairvue Capital Partners (Goldman Sachs) recapitalize approximately 8,200 GH Capital units.

 GHC Housing grows to 170 properties and 20,000 units, and acquires a stake in national multifamily market-rate company with more than 30,000 units under management.

-GH Capital establishes PK Management through an acquisition of the Associated Estates REIT affordable housing platform.
+GH Capital establishes GHC Management through an acquisition of the Associated Estates REIT affordable housing platform.

-GH Capital and Castle Hill create a joint venture and rebrand as GHC Housing to expand the GH Capital and PK Management platforms.
+GH Capital and Castle Hill create a joint venture and rebrand as GHC Housing to expand the GH Capital and GHC Management platforms.